 Like mosaic tiles, border tiles use almost any material, from glass to porcelain and ceramic.
 ColorTile features a range of border tiles (200mm x 60mm) which may work well with many of our wall tiles.

 Border tiles are a price effective way of adding a feature to a tiled area like a kitchen splashback or shower recess.

-Border tiles are often used as a capping tile when only tiling part high a wall.
+Use Border tiles as a capping tile when only tiling part high a wall.

 The four hottest ways to get your tiles are: